Pain is not synonymous with being female.

-Regardless of how we come to the answer for your heavy periods the solutions for treatment range from evidence-based supplements and herbs to pharmaceuticals.
-Most women come to me not wanting to be on pharmaceuticals, so this is definitely something I can offer for you as well.
+Regardless of how we come to the answer for your heavy periods, the solutions for treatment range from evidence-based supplements and herbs to pharmaceuticals.
+Most women come to us not wanting to be on pharmaceuticals, so this is definitely something we can offer for you as well.

 Naturopathic Treatment for Heavy Painful Periods

-You need someone like me who can unravel the puzzle of your heavy period using science, intent listening skills, and the degree and experience to back up the treatment options put forth for you.
+You need a doctor who can unravel the puzzle of your heavy period using science, intent listening skills, and the degree and experience to back up the treatment options put forth for you.

-If you are open to, and need some form of, birth control then I can prescribe that alongside additional treatments that support your overall well-being.
+If you are open to and need some form of birth control, then we can prescribe that alongside additional treatments that support your overall well-being.

-But if you don’t do well on birth control, well then this is where what I do is dramatically different from what your gynecologist knows about.
-I will talk with you about your diet, your sleep, what your labs and imaging reveal, and we’ll come up with a plan involving use of evidence-based herbal preparations (in pill or liquid form) and natural supplements that will get you real solutions that can benefit you for a lifetime.
+But if you don’t do well on birth control, well then this is where what we do is dramatically different from what your gynecologist knows about.
+We’ll talk with you about your diet, your sleep, what your labs and imaging reveal, and we’ll come up with a plan involving use of evidence-based herbal preparations (in pill or liquid form) and natural supplements that will get you real solutions that can benefit you for a lifetime.